Last Updated on August 3, 2022 by Michelle Ball

 Whether a student may leave their home district is also a factor, as the home district has to allow a student to leave.

 Terms of Revocation Depend on Agreement

-When a student is accepted for enrollment, terms may be laid out for the student to follow while on the transfer.
-If terms are not met, the student can have their transfer revoked.
+When a student is accepted for enrollment in a new school district, terms may be set for the student to follow while on the transfer.
+If terms are not met, the student can have their interdistrict transfer revoked.
 What these terms are, and if there are any terms at all, depend on the new school district.

 Some districts don’t outline any revocation terms, but most include them.